Buttery, crisp biscuits top a fresh and sweet cherry filling in this easy, classic Cherry Cobbler!

-- 3 Tbsp unsalted butter, cold and cubed
+- 3 Tbsp unsalted Vital Farms butter, cold and cubed

-- ½ c milk of choice (use half and half for even richer biscuits)
+- ½ c milk of choice (use half & half for even richer biscuits)

-- 1 Tbsp unsalted butter, melted, for brushing over top
+- 1 Tbsp unsalted butter, melted, for brushing over the top

 - 1 Tbsp turbinado or granulated sugar, for sprinkling

-- Cook, stirring frequently, over medium heat until mixture is bubbling and becomes syrupy, about 5-7 minutes.
+- Cook, stirring frequently, over medium heat until mixture is bubbling and becomes syrupy about 5-7 minutes.
 Remove from heat and set aside while making biscuit topping.
-If not using an oven-safe skillet, transfer cherry mixture to a 2 qt baking dish and set aside.
+If not using an oven-safe skillet, transfer the cherry mixture to a 2 qt baking dish and set aside.

 - In a medium bowl, whisk flour, sugar, baking powder, and salt until thoroughly combined.
 Using your hands, massage the cold butter into the flour mixture until it resembles wet sand.
 There may be some larger pea-sized butter pieces remaining and that’s ok.